KimKirk/Business-Data-Analysis/README.md

    - Descriptive Statistics identifies and calculates descriptive statistics
    - Graphs displays histograms and boxplots
    - Tests holds results for statistical tests
-6. Hypothesis tested: "is there a difference between the market VALUE for "occupied" and "vacant" STATUS housing units across various years?"
-A two-tailed t-Test assuming unequal variances was run to determine statisical significance between group means; results are listed in the "Summary Report" worksheet.